CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

  * Use [iptables](#iptables) to match packets and set COS or DSCP values.
  * Use ingress COS or DSCP to remark an existing COS or DSCP value to a new value.

+NVUE does not currently provide commands to  mark or remark traffic.

 ### iptables